-Like old age, tax complexity has been creeping up on us.
+Like the parable about the slow-boiled frog, tax complexity has been creeping up on us.
 We may not notice it one year at a time, but a review of past years’ tax documents compared to today’s forms and instructions reveals just how shockingly complicated taxes have become.
-And the situation may soon get even worse.
+And the situation won’t improve significantly without a major overhaul of the tax laws.

-The most recent estimate of the current paperwork burden generated by the Treasury Department, nearly all accounted for by the Internal Revenue Service (IRS), now totals 6.7 billion hours, according to data from the Office of Management and Budget (OMB).
-That is the equivalent of about 3.35 million employees working 40-hour weeks year-round with just two weeks off.
-Incredibly, that is more than the number of workers at the four biggest retailers among Fortune 500 companies – more than all the workers at Wal-Mart Stores, McDonald’s, Target, and Kroger combined!
-It’s more than triple the number of workers employed at the top four banks – Bank of America Corp., Wells Fargo, Citigroup, and J.P.
+According to the IRS’s National Taxpayer Advocate, the most recent estimate of the annual paperwork burden generated by the federal personal and corporate tax system is 6.1 billion hours.
+That is the equivalent of about 3.05 million employees working 40-hour weeks year-round with just two weeks off.
+Incredibly, that is more than the number of workers at the three biggest retailers among Fortune 500 companies – more than all the workers at Wal-Mart Stores, McDonald’s and Target combined!
+It’s roughly four times the number of workers employed at the top four banks – Bank of America Corp., Wells Fargo, Citigroup, and J.P.
 Morgan Chase & Co.

-The value of the labor behind the 6.7 billion hours amounts to a jaw-dropping $206.6 billion, when calculated with the most recently reported average employer cost for civilian workers by the Bureau of Labor Statistics: $30.84 per hour.
-Add in the $34.1 billion spent on tax software and other out-of-pocket costs for individuals and the total is $240.8 billion a year.
+The value of the labor behind the 6.1 billion hours amounts to a jaw-dropping $192.6 billion, when calculated with the most recently reported average employer cost for non-federa1 civilian workers by the Bureau of Labor Statistics: $31.57 per hour.
+Add in the $31.7 billion spent on tax software and other out-of-pocket costs for individuals and the total is $224.3 billion a year.

 These costs do not account for numerous hours taxpayers spend on state and local taxes, pursuing tax minimization strategies, or responding to IRS notices and audits; nor do they include the huge “growth penalty” imposed on the nation’s economy by high tax rates.

-The most recently published Tax Code had a mind-boggling 3,951,104 words, an increase of more than 112,000 words from February 1, 2010.
+By NTU’s last count, the most recently published Tax Code had a mind-boggling 3,951,104 words, an increase of more than 112,000 words from February 1, 2010.
+Other sources put the number past 4 million words.
 To put the increase in perspective, according to Wikipedia, “Many universities limit Ph.D. theses to at most 100,000 words, barring special permission for exceeding this limit.”

 Furthermore, those 3.95 million words are about seven times the length of Leo Tolstoy’s War and Peace, one of the longest novels ever written.
 Significant changes from tax statutes have yet to be completely assimilated into the government’s official Tax Code, but you can bet the next publication will have thousands more words.